 Are Strokes Striking Young People?

-A friend of mine in his 40s had a stroke recently.
-I was shocked.
-How common are strokes among younger people and what can be done to prevent them?
+I was shocked to learn that a friend in his 40s had a stroke.
+How common are strokes among younger people, and what can be done to prevent them?

-Strokes occur when a blood vessel supplying the brain is occluded, often preceded by the buildup of plaque in the carotid arteries, the main arteries in the neck that supply blood to the brain.
-This plaque buildup is the same as the type that occurs in coronary arteries, where a blood clot in an area already narrowed by plaque can cut off blood flow and increase the risk of a heart attack.
+Ischemic strokes occur when a blood vessel supplying the brain is occluded, often preceded by the buildup of plaque in the carotid arteries, the main arteries in the neck that supply blood to the brain.
+This is a consequence of atherosclerosis, often related to high serum cholesterol, which can also impair blood flow through the coronary arteries.
 A blood clot forming in, traveling through, or blocking a carotid artery (or even the dislodging of carotid plaque that travels toward the brain and blocks its blood supply) can cause a stroke.

 The risk factors for stroke include high blood pressure, diabetes, smoking and high cholesterol, all of which impact circulation and vascular health and contribute to plaque and clot formation.
 A history of atrial fibrillation (a potentially serious abnormal heart rhythm); clotting disorders, and the use of estrogen replacement therapy and birth control pills can also increase risk.

-The most important things you can do to lower the risk of stroke are to:
+Here are the most important things you can do to help lower your risk of stroke:

-The warning signs of stroke include drooping or numbness on one side of the face including an uneven smile, weakness or numbness in one arm (if one arm drifts down when both are raised), and slurred speech (see if the affected individual correctly repeat a simple sentence like "the sky is blue").
-If any of these occurs, call 9-1-1 and have the individual transported to a hospital immediately.
+The warning signs of stroke include drooping or numbness on one side of the face (such as an uneven smile), weakness or numbness in one arm (if one arm drifts down when both are raised), and slurred speech.
+(See if the affected individual can correctly repeat a simple sentence like “the sky is blue,”) If any of these are noted, call 9-1-1 and have the individual transported to a hospital immediately.
 Other signs of stroke are sudden numbness or weakness of the leg, arm or face, sudden confusion or trouble understanding speech, sudden trouble seeing in one or both eyes, sudden trouble walking, dizziness, loss of balance or coordination and sudden severe headache with no known cause.
-Here, too, call 9-1-1 and direct the individual to a hospital.
+Here, too, call 9-1-1 and get the individual to a hospital.